 Let me start this post by saying you don’t have to buy a bathing suit that is specifically maternity.
 If you aren’t that far along or you aren’t carrying that large, there’s no reason why you can’t wear a regular suit.
 However, don’t make the same mistake I made and assume that because a bathing suit stretches it will fit your pregnant body.
 You might have to be cut out of it with the jaws of life – imagine sea lion wearing a sausage casing – so know your limits.

-Old Navy Maternity Halter: Ah, good ole Old Navy.
-You can almost always count on them for simple, clean inexpensive maternity clothes.
-I chose the black version, but this suit comes in a few colors and patterns.
-I’ve also included the bottoms as well but I suppose you skip them if you like your bum hanging out – hey, I don’t judge.
-Around $53 for the set.
+Old Navy Bandeau one piece: Ah, good ole Old Navy.
+You can almost always count on them for simple, clean, inexpensive maternity clothes.
+I chose the tropical version, but this suit also comes in black if your style is more undercover spy than walking piña colada.
+Reasonable at $40.

 Maternity Rash Guard: I think rash guards are this best thing ever invented because they dry fast, aren’t too hot, and cover the spots you inevitably miss with sunscreen so you end up with a crazy ass burn between your shoulder blades.
 They look sporty too.
 Around $100 once you factor in the swim shorts.

 If you’re looking for something a little more sporty there’s this one from Speedo.

 If you’re looking for something a little fun, Mamagama makes some really awesomeswimsuitss that run between $50 and $60.

 What’s that, you say you have a big chest and need some support?
 Pfft, that never happens when you’re pregnant.
 At least that’s what you’d think if you’re trying to find one online.
 There are two sites I found: Bravissimo and Linda’s that carry suits for us girls with the guns, and bikinis and tankinis look to be your best best.
 The suit above goes up to a J cup.